Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

         # Send back our output and persis_info
         return out, persis_info

-Our simulator function is called by a worker *for every value in its batch* from the generator function.
+Our simulator function is called by a worker for every work item produced by the generator function.
 This function calculates the sine of the passed value, then returns it so a worker can log it into ``H``.